 - An annual fee to the SC Department of Revenue

 - The rate is $15.00 plus $1.00 for each $1,000 of capital stock and paid-in or capital surplus

-- For real property the property value is determined through an appraisal.
+- For real property, the property value is determined through an appraisal.
 Tangible personal property is recorded at cost and then depreciated based on statutory depreciation (for manufacturers) and income depreciation (for other businesses).
-To ensure equitable and uniform assessment throughout state, property involving transportation, utilities, and manufacturing are administered by the South Carolina Department of Revenue, not local government.
+To ensure equitable and uniform assessment throughout the state, property involving transportation, utilities, and manufacturing is administered by the South Carolina Department of Revenue, not local government.

-- Assessment ratios on manufacturing operations are 10.5 percent on real and personal property.
-Commercial operations are 6 percent on real property and 10.5 percent on personal property.
+- Assessment ratios on manufacturing operations are 10.5% on real and personal property.
+Commercial operations are 6% on real property and 10.5% on personal property.
 (York County has the ability to reduce this assessment ratio through the Fee-in-Lieu of Tax incentive).